 The builder follows the standard escalation structure that consumer-rights bodies recommend:

-- State the issue with facts — what happened, the date, and any account or reference number, so the company can trace your case immediately.
+- State the issue with facts — what happened, the date, and any account or reference number so the company can locate your case immediately.

-- Describe the impact — an optional line on what the problem cost you (money, time, an overdraft fee) that justifies the seriousness of the complaint.
+- Describe the impact — an optional line on what the problem cost you (money, time, a missed appointment) that justifies the seriousness of the complaint.

 - Request a specific resolution — exactly what you want done, phrased as a clear ask rather than a vague grievance.

-- Set a deadline and escalation note — a date by which you expect a written response, with a statement that you will escalate if it is not met.
-If you leave the date blank, the email asks for a response within 14 days.
+- Set a deadline and escalation note — a date by which you expect a written response, with a statement that you will escalate if not met.
+Leaving this blank defaults to 14 days.

-The output is a formal subject line plus a “Yours faithfully” letter-style body.
+The output is a formal subject line plus a “Yours faithfully” letter-style body suitable for email or post.

 - Stay factual, never abusive.
-The reader is more likely to help when the tone is firm but civil; aggression gives them a reason to disengage.
+The reader is more likely to help when the tone is firm but civil; aggression gives them grounds to disengage.